-Table 1-2 Correspondence of LCD Timing Stages and HSYNC_ACT, VSYNC_ACT and DEACT Pins
+Table 1-2 Mapping of Each LCD Timing Stage and HSYNC_ACT, VSYNC_ACT and DEACT Pins

-Since different types of displays have varying levels of support for sync signals, some panels support the DEACT-ONLY sync mode, meaning they only require the DEACT signal input and do not need HSYNC_ACT or VSYNC_ACT signals.
+Since different types of displays have varying levels of support for sync signals, some panels support the DEACT-ONLY sync mode, meaning that they only require the DEACT signal input and do not need HSYNC_ACT or VSYNC_ACT signals.
 When operating a DEACT-ONLY display, the number of DMA descriptors can be significantly reduced, thereby conserving system memory and bandwidth usage, as detailed in Table 1-2 and Table 1-3.